diorz38/livewire-penguin/README.md

 - [Livewire 3 with AlpineJS intergared](https://livewire.laravel.com).
 - [Jetstream](https://jetstream.laravel.com).

+Component that intergrated with Livewire:
+- Combobox with search
+- Apex Chart
+- Flatpickr

 This StarterKit is accessible, fun to work with, and provides tools required for build Laravel application.